THC Extraction Machine

 The cost of a CO2 THC Extraction Machine can be daunting at first, until it is compared to the overall long-term profitability of a CO2 extraction setup.
 For example, CO2 as an extraction solvent is much less costly than ethanol making long-term upfront solvent use and recycling costs are exponentially less than other extraction methods.
 Take a look for yourself using our Estimated CO2 vs Ethanol Extraction Yearly Operating Costs Calculator:

-In an effort to create a seamless, productive cost efficient extraction setup, extraktLAB offers total solutions for cannabis extraction equipment, services, and software.
+In an effort to create a seamless, productive cost efficient extraction setup, extraktLAB offers total solutions for extraction equipment, services, and software.

-extraktLAB is your one source for turnkey, GMP-compliant manufacturing solutions for the cannabis extraction industry.
+extraktLAB is your one source for turnkey, GMP-compliant manufacturing solutions for the extraction industry.
 Whether you’re processing marijuana or hemp into refined oils, our total solution approach takes the risk out of startup while optimizing your manufacturing line for long-term growth and success.

-With the most comprehensive manufacturing solution offering in the cannabis industry, extraktLAB can configure, design, engineer and commission a turnkey GMP manufacturing solution for you – on time and on budget.
-The cannabis manufacturing process has several steps before and after the actual extraction of oils from biomass.
+With the most comprehensive manufacturing solution offering in the extraction industry, extraktLAB can configure, design, engineer and commission a turnkey GMP manufacturing solution for you – on time and on budget.
+The manufacturing process has several steps before and after the actual extraction of oils from biomass.
 Pre-extraction processes prepare the biomass for efficient extraction.
 Post-extraction processes further refine the extracted THC and CBD oils for various products and market segments.

 Everything to know about an Oil Extractor

 Can CO2 be used to extract other botanicals?
 The answer is yes.
 A Supercritical CO2 extraction setup is essentially just an oil extractor.
 For this reason, CO2 has been historically used to extract many different kinds of biomass.
 The most famous and successful industrial process for CO2 extraction is the coffee decaffeination process.